Energy, Physics and the Environment

 Ž Quizzes on GoucherLearn

 These will be due at the beginning of the class according to the homework schedules.
 No late homework will be accepted.
 Homework assignments and homework solutions will be posted on GoucherLearn.
-You are encouraged to work on a homework assignments with other students, but this does not mean distributing the work load or copying.
+You are encouraged to work on a homework assignment with other students, but this does not mean distributing the work load or copying.
 The main purpose of a homework assignment is to give you practice in solving problems, further your understanding of issues discussed and prepare you for the exams.
 Search for the solutions on the internet and/or use of the solution sets that might be available on the internet is strictly prohibited.
 All students are bound by the standards of the Academic Honor Code and suspected violators will be sent to the Honors Board.

 There will be two in-class hour-long exams.
 Tentative dates which may be adjusted according to the rate at which the material is being covered are: